 Explaining Your Gas Bill

 Natural gas utility companies provide a service that combines the purchase of natural gas on your behalf and its delivery to your home through the pipeline system.
 In some cases the same company provides both the purchase of natural gas and the delivery of that gas; in other cases it is two separate companies – a gas supplier and a pipeline owner.
 It is important to note that energy costs and delivery costs may be billed by separate entities.
-This fact sheet will provide you with a simplified explanation of your gas bill.

 Natural Gas Prices